longndt/react-course/README.md

 **What to do:**
 - ✅ **Type every line of code yourself** (don't copy-paste!)
-- ✅ Run the code after each section
+- ✅ Run the code after each section to see it work
 - ✅ Experiment: change values, break things, fix them
 - ✅ Compare your code with the `demo/` folder if stuck
 - ✅ Make notes of confusing parts
+- ✅ Focus on understanding the fundamentals first

+**Note for Lesson 1:** The quickstart focuses on basic setup and simple components without props or state.
+Advanced patterns are introduced in Lesson 2.

 **Result:** You've built something working and understand the basics.